yoonsik-ai/yoonsik-ai.github.io/index.md

           with interests in faithfulness, hallucination mitigation, and robust multimodal learning.
         </p>
         <p>
-        Previously, I received a B.S. in Data Science from Hanyang University, graduating early with Summa Cum Laude (Ranked 1st).
+        Previously, I received a B.S. in Data Science from Hanyang University, graduating early with Summa Cum Laude (Ranked 1st in Dept. of Data Science).
         </p>
       </div>